Biden’s ambitious broadband funding has a key impediment: an outdated map of who needs it

 “If we’re granting infrastructure projects in a community where none of the people can afford the service … then it’s not as effective as an infrastructure program,” he said.

-Chip Pickering, the CEO of the Internet company trade association INCOMPAS and former Republican Mississippi congressman, said it’s also crucial that new networks are “future proof” and built to support high speeds, unlike past efforts to expand the Internet that swiftly became obsolete.
+Chip Pickering, the CEO of the Internet company trade association Incompas and former Republican Mississippi congressman, said it’s also crucial that new networks are “future proof” and built to support high speeds, unlike past efforts to expand the Internet that swiftly became obsolete.

 “Our mistake has been that we subsidized and funded the past,” Pickering said.
 “We subsidized monopolies, and we subsidized old networks.
 Because we didn’t promote competition, telcos and cable companies have maintained outdated networks of copper and coaxial.”